Shuboy742/Deployed_Shopify_Chatbot/README.md

 ## Troubleshooting

 - **ModuleNotFoundError:** Activate your virtual environment and install dependencies.
-- **Webhook not working:** Make sure ngrok is running and the correct URL is set in Shopify.
+- **Webhook not working:** Ensure the Render URL is correct in Shopify webhook settings and your service is live.
-- **Product data not updating:** Check webhook logs and ensure your backend is running.
+- **CORS blocked:** Set `ALLOWED_ORIGIN` in Render to your Shopify store domain.
+- **Cold start delay:** Free Render instances sleep on inactivity; first request may take a few seconds.
+- **favicon 404 in console:** Handled by a `/favicon.ico` 204 endpoint in the backend.

 ---